SAP-archive/teched2020-DAT162/exercises/ex4/README.md

 3. The SAP HANA cockpit might ask for credentials, use the DBADMIN user you created during the start phase of the trial.

-4. Once you logged in, it is important to understand that the SAP HANA Cockpit is organized in "groups" containing different tiles for administration.
+4. Once you are logged in, it is important to understand that the SAP HANA Cockpit is organized in "groups" containing different tiles for administration.
 The "Anonymization Report" will be under "Security and User Management", but this is not necessarily the screen you will have right from the start.
 In order to have the most general way, we navigate to the "All" Section (containing all the tiles) to find the "Anonymization Report" tile.

 <br>![](/exercises/ex4/images/navigate_to_all.png)